 - Find the change tracking instance and click Configure Channel in the Actions column.

-- Configure the source database information for the change tracking task.
+- Configure the source database for the change tracking task.

-Section Parameter Description Task Name N/A DTS automatically generates a task name.
-We recommend that you use an informative name for easy identification.
+Section Parameter Description N/A Task Name DTS automatically generates a task name.
+We recommend that you specify an informative name for easy identification.
 You do not need to use a unique task name.
 Source Database Version Select Old.
 Instance Type Select RDS Instance.
-Database Type This parameter is set to MySQL and cannot be modified.
-Instance Region The region of the source instance.
-The region is the same as the region that you selected when you purchased the change tracking instance.
+Database Type This parameter is set to MySQL and cannot be changed.
+Instance Region The source region that you selected on the buy page.
 You cannot change the value of this parameter.
 RDS Instance ID Select the ID of the RDS instance from which you want to track data changes.Note A read-only instance or temporary instance cannot be used as the source instance for change tracking.
 Database Account Enter the database account of the source RDS instance.Note

 - If the database engine of the source RDS instance is MySQL 5.5 or MySQL 5.6, you do not need to configure the database account or database password.